 Let’s explore how meditation and yoga support each other, as well as how they’re different.

-What’s the difference between meditation and yoga?
+So, what’s the difference between yoga and meditation?

 The main difference between yoga and meditation is that meditation is a purely mental practice to focus your attention and calm your mind, while yoga is both a physical and a mental practice.